 We now know from the last post, another factor of his health will come from what he eats daily.
 I also believe the other major player in health is to stimulate the release of human growth hormone (HGH) on a regular basis. (this also ties in with sleep as well as exercise) This is like opening a parachute on ageing and slowing the whole process down, increasing vitality and preventing muscle wastage.
 (I wrote a post called The fountain of youth if you want to learn more about HGH).

 What’s the best way to produce HGH?
 Short bursts of significant exertion along with brief rest periods.
 Rowing, cycling, sprinting and even yoga are all good.
 But using weights &/or kettlebells are excellent.
 These can challenge the muscles very quickly in very few sets.
-The great thing about these exercises is that there are countless studies showing that they improve insulin sensitivity, prevent muscle wastage and actually lower insulin levels.
-This is a really cool thing because the less insulin you produce, the better your health and longevity.
-And remember, if insulin is present in the body, the body can’t burn body fat for fuel.
+The great thing about these exercises is that there are countless studies showing that they improve blood sugar and prevent muscle wastage.
+This is a really cool thing because the less blood sugar you produce, the better your health and longevity.
+And remember, if blood sugar is high in the body, the body can’t burn body fat for fuel.

 The other thing I wanted my mate to avoid was cortisol production.
 Long periods of excessive exercise has been shown to produce a lot of cortisol, which makes sense as it’s our primary stress hormone and exercise is a form of stress.
 Cortisol also raises blood sugar levels and is catabolic.
 In other words, it eats muscle and other tissue.
 So with long periods of exercise you can actually end up going backwards.

 The one thing that really concerns me is that your heart is a muscle too, and it makes me wonder what excessive cortisol production would do to that.